chalmers-revere/opendlv.io/opencv3/README.md

 ## Dependencies
-No dependencies!
 You just need a C++14-compliant compiler to compile this project as it ships the following dependencies as part of the source distribution:

 * [libcluon](https://github.com/chrberger/libcluon) - [![License: GPLv3](https://img.shields.io/badge/license-GPL--3-blue.svg
 )](https://www.gnu.org/licenses/gpl-3.0.txt)
 * [Unit Test Framework Catch2](https://github.com/catchorg/Catch2/releases/tag/v2.1.1) - [![License: Boost Software License v1.0](https://img.shields.io/badge/License-Boost%20v1-blue.svg)](http://www.boost.org/LICENSE_1_0.txt)

+You will need to install docker if you want to dockerize the software.

 ## Usage
 This microservice is created automatically on changes to this repository via Docker's public registry for: